Domaine Labruyère - Moulin-à-Vent Coeur de Terroirs 2021

 About the estate:

-After making their fortune in the retail sector, the Labruyères invested in wine, purchasing shares in Dom.
+After making their fortune in the retail industry, the Labruyères invested in wine, purchasing shares in Dom.
 Jacques Prieur in Meursault in 1988.
-Since 2008, they have also reconnected with their Beaujolais roots: an ancestor had settled in Les Thorins in 1850, notably managing the renowned Clos du Moulin-à-Vent monopoly. Édouard Labruyère took over the estate, retaining only the finest plots.
+Since 2008, they have also reconnected with their Beaujolais roots: an ancestor had settled in Les Thorins in 1850, managing, among other things, the renowned Clos du Moulin-à-Vent monopoly. Édouard Labruyère took over the estate, retaining only the finest plots.
 The vineyard now covers 14 hectares.

 Robert Parker - Wine Advocate